pevers/parkiet/collector/README.md

 * Better speech synthesis through scaling: https://arxiv.org/pdf/2305.07243
 * Crisper Whisper: https://arxiv.org/pdf/2408.16589 and forced alignment: https://docs.pytorch.org/audio/main/tutorials/ctc_forced_alignment_api_tutorial.html
 * FunAudioLLM: Voice Understanding and Generation Foundation Models for Natural Interaction Between Humans and LLMs: https://funaudiollm.github.io/ .
 Looks very promising but the Large model is not available yet.
+* Voc2vec: https://arxiv.org/pdf/2502.16298 .
+Seems promising but a lot has to be done to get a normal classifier.

 ### SER

 Speech Emotion Recognition (SER) is the task of predicting the emotion of a speaker in a given audio clip.
 Most podcasts are recorded in a high energetic voice, so the emotion that is detected is usually 'happy'.

 _IMPORTANT_: Quality right now does not seem to be good enough to identify emotions in Dutch text.

-Plan:

-Fine-tune https://huggingface.co/firdhokk/speech-emotion-recognition-with-openai-whisper-large-v3 to output better emotions.

-- Collect way more diverse audio than just podcasts to train a classifier.
-Option: hoorspelen.eu, hoorspelen NPO Radio 1.
-Toneelstukken etc.
-- Use the English classifier and then sample records to create a diverse set with the different emotions.
-- Then send it for annotation to fix it

-We probably can get away with 10 hours of podcast data.
+Let's first create a model that can actually output audio with disfluencies and focus on the emotion part later.

 ## Data Annotation Project